BYU-PCCL/holodeck-configs/README.md

 # holodeck-configs
 Contains the configuration files for Holodeck's downloadable packages.

+Please file all issues with the [holodeck](https://github.com/BYU-PCCL/holodeck) master project.

 ## Documentation
 Documentation for each package and scenario can be found at Holodeck's ReadTheDocs site.